UH-StudentServices/uh_taxonomy_organisations/README.md

 This is a Drupal 7 module for providing taxonomy vocabulary of organisations of [University of Helsinki](http://www.helsinki.fi).

 ## New in 7.x-1.x
-* Use track_changes feature, to avoid repeatedly import same content
+* Migrate: Use track_changes feature, to avoid repeatedly import same content
-* Added possibility to use variable to define JSON source path
+* Migrate: Added possibility to use variable to define JSON source path

 See more changes in [CHANGELOG.md](CHANGELOG.md).